Eimskip and Social Responsibility

 Eimskip defines the society as one of its stakeholders.
 The others are the Company’s shareholders, customers and employees.
 Corporate social responsibility plays a large role in its operations, of which the environmental matters are important.
 Eimskip‘s values are Achievement, Cooperation and Trust.
 These are the employees’ guiding principles in the Company’s endeavor to work for a better society, preserve and protect the environment and to be a role model when it comes to responsibility and trust.

-In 2016, Eimskip continued aligning the Company’s corporate social responsibility with its business effort and the main focus of the year was on a reduced ecological footprint.
-One of the Company’s Strategic Priorities 2017 is CORPORATE SOCIAL RESPONSIBILITY AND ECOLOGICAL FOOTPRINT, where the main focus is on implementing a formal CSR strategy for the company and on measuring its ecological footprint.
+In 2017, Eimskip continued aligning the Company’s corporate social responsibility with its business effort and the focus of the year was on a new CSR Policy and reduced ecological footprint, according to one of its Strategic Priorities for the year 2017, which was CORPORATE SOCIAL RESPONSIBILITY AND ECOLOGICAL FOOTPRINT.

 DECLARATION ON CLIMATE ISSUES